-No one-size-fits-all: generational differences
+Remember that no one-size-fits-all: generational differences

 Of course, it’s important to understand that these generational descriptions are stereotypes.
 Employers must get to know each and every member of their team, and understand their preferences vis-a-vis work-life balance, compensation vs. benefits, and more.

 “Employee-tailored services can be as inexpensive as changing cleaning products to ease the airways of an asthmatic, or special-ordering vegan and kosher meals at company functions.
 They can also be cost-effective, delivering the same bull’s-eye impact as target marketing.
 Target marketing aims to provide the appropriate products and services to people with specific needs,” explains one software company’s CEO, who didn’t want his organization’s accommodating nature publicized.
-“Similarly, if you target the right benefits to the individual, you eliminate a lot of waste and inefficiency associated with providing blanket benefits to people who didn’t want or need them.”
+“Similarly, if you target the right benefits to the individual, you eliminate a lot of waste and inefficiency associated with providing blanket benefits to people who didn’t want or need them.” – INC MAGAZINE

 Some effective ways to achieve work-life balance include:

 - More flex time and openness to work from home